MaelCravero/conf-pattern-matching/slides/slides.md

 Templates are **compile-time** only.
 What's the value of `argc` at compilation?

 \pause
-This will not compile because every template parameter must be known at compilation, which is not the case of `argc`.
-This is why we can't use virtual methods results for templating.
+- This will not compile because every template parameter must be known at compilation
+- Virtual method calls are run-time only

+We can't use virtual methods results for templating.

 ### Wasted